AdvisorySG/dawn-advisory-theme/README.md

 4. Upload the zipfile at `dist/dawn-advisory-theme.zip` onto your local Ghost instance at `Settings > Theme > Change theme > Upload theme`.

-Optionally, if you have access to the [Admin panel of Advisory](https://beta.advisory.sg/ghost/), you can go to `Settings > Labs > Migration Options > Export your content` in order to export the posts and settings used for the actual website as a JSON file.
+For new developers, please ask Tech Management for the posts and settings to be exported, and to pass you the output JSON file.
 This file can be imported into your local instance of Ghost, at `Settings > Labs > Migration Options > Import content`.
 Take note that this will not remove existing posts/pages.

+Optionally, if you have access to the [Admin panel of Advisory](https://beta.advisory.sg/ghost/), you can go to `Settings > Labs > Migration Options > Export your content` in order to export the posts and settings used for the actual website as a JSON file.

+Furthermore, also make sure to setup `routes.yaml` as explained further down below

 # Dropdown Menu